Henry Heath (British Army officer): Early life and military career

+First World War

 At the outbreak of the First World War, Heath had recently relinquished command of the 11th Brigade to Brigadier General Aylmer Hunter-Weston.
 He was immediately given command of a newly mobilised Territorial division, the South Midland Division, and commanded it when it first went to France; however, in mid-June, he relinquished command after falling ill.
 He died shortly thereafter, on 29 July, aged 54 and was buried in Brookwood Cemetery in Woking.